jcvignoli/lumiere-movies/README.md

 ### 3.1

-* Due to compatibility reasons with Gutenberg, the way to display links to internal popupups has changed from '<!--imdb--><!--/imdb-->' to '<span class
+* Due to compatibility reasons with Gutenberg, the way to display links to internal popupups has changed from '< !--imdb-->< !--/imdb-->' to 'span class

-### "lumiere_link_maker"></span>'.
+### "lumiere_link_maker"'.
 Compatibility with the old way currently maintained.

 * Gutenberg interface finished.